 - What did they do that was different from other teachers?
-Students should reflect on these questions throughout their program and substitute “teacher” with “advising faculty member”
+Students should reflect on these questions throughout their program and substitute “teacher” with “advising instructor”

 Students also need to understand their approach to studying:

-- Surface approach involves reproducing – to cope with unit requirements; learn only what is required to complete unit in good standing; tend to regurgitate examples and explanations used in readings.
+- A surface approach involves reproduction: coping with unit requirements, learning only what is required to complete a unit in good standing, and tending to regurgitate examples and explanations used in readings.

 Earlier academic work may have encouraged a surface or strategic approach to studying.
 These approaches will not be sufficient (or even appropriate) for successful independent study.
 Independent study requires a deep approach to studying, in which students must understand ideas and be able to apply knowledge to new situations.
 Students need to generate their own connections and be their own motivators.

-For students to be successful in self-directed learning, they must be able to engage in self-reflection and self-evaluation of learning goals and progress in a unit of study.
+For students to be successful in self-directed learning, they must be able to engage in self-reflection and self-evaluation of their learning goals and progress in a unit of study.
 To support this self-evaluation process, they should:

 - How do I know I’ve learned?

 - Am I flexible in adapting and applying knowledge?

 - Do I have confidence in explaining material?

 - When do I know I’ve learned enough?